rust-lang/mdBook/book-example/src/format/config.md

   an icon link will be output in the menu bar of the book.
 - **git-repository-icon:** The FontAwesome icon class to use for the git repository link.
 Defaults to `fa-github`.
+- **redirect:** A subtable used for generating redirects when a page is moved.
+  The table contains key-value pairs where the key is the path to the moved page, relative to the build directory and the value can be an ordinary URL or the *absolute* path to another page in the book

 Available configuration options for the `[output.html.fold]` table: